pereirarodrigo/eportfolio/pages/subjects/research_methods_and_prof_practice.md

         <h2 id="colab-outcome">Learning Outcome: Peer Discussions</h2>
             <p>The collaborative learning discussions allowed me to engage with my peers in informative and respectful discussions regarding the proposed topics, thus contributing to my growth in two very important aspects:<br><br><br>

-            a) <b>Critical thinking:</b> The topics were, by nature, geared towards instigating students to work on identifying and addressing their positive and negative aspects.
+            a) <strong>Critical thinking:</strong> The topics were, by nature, geared towards instigating students to work on identifying and addressing their positive and negative aspects.
 By the time that we had to take part in the second discussion forum, I was much more proficient at thinking critically and this skill only improved by the end of the second collaborative learning discussion;<br><br>

-            b) <b>Collaboration:</b> I interacted with several students' posts and directly addressed the content present in them.
+            b) <strong>Collaboration:</strong> I interacted with several students' posts and directly addressed the content present in them.
 Not only did I agree or disagree as required but I also provided further material that could be of interest to my peers, such as articles and papers, thus collaborating with them in broadening our perspective of a given topic.<br><br>

             </p><br><br>